H3llKa1ser/B00t2R00t/Cloud Penetration Testing/Microsoft  Azure/Microsoft Graph/Command Cheatsheet.md

  - Get-MgDirectoryAdministrativeUnitMember -AdministrativeUnitId UNIT_ID | Select * -ExpandProperty additionalProperties (See if anyone is a member of a specific administrative unit

+### Check for any objects owned by our compromised user

+ - Get-MgUserOwnedObject -UserId USER.NAME@DOMAIN.CORP | Select * -ExpandProperty additionalProperties